 The hour record is the record for the longest distance cycled in one hour on a bicycle.
 There are several records.
 The most famous is for upright bicycles meeting the requirements of the Union Cycliste Internationale (UCI).
 It is one of the most prestigious in cycling.
 Hour-record attempts are made in a velodrome, but never at high altitude.

-On 25 October 1972, legendary Eddy Merckx set the record 49.431 km.
+On 25 October 1972, legendary Eddy Merckx set the record at 9.431 km.
 His equipment was drop handlebar/round steel tubing frame/wire spokes.

 In January 1984, Francesco Moser set two records, the second being 51.151 km (31.784 mi).
 This was the first noted use of disc wheels, which provided aerodynamic benefit.

 In 1996, Chris Boardman set a record using another position developed by Obree, his arms out in front in a Superman position.

 Union Cycliste Internationale (UCI), banned the positions developed by Obree but allowed the records to stand.
-In 2000, the UCI concerned that the record was lost in technology: the bikes were far in design from the Merckx’s era.
+In 2000, the UCI was concerned that the record was lost in technology: the bikes were far in design from the Merckx’s era.
 So UCI established two records:

 - The UCI Hour Record (which restricts competitors to roughly the same equipment as Merckx, disallowing time trial helmets, disc or tri-spoke wheels, aerodynamic bars and monocoque frames)